 What if God came to you and sat down under a shade tree while you were working nearby?
-He did that to Gideon, who was busy threshing wheat.
-Gideon was working in a winepress, hiding so that Midianite oppressors who had taken over the land of Israel would not see him and steal or destroy his wheat.
+He did that with Gideon, who was busy threshing wheat.
+Gideon was working in a winepress, hiding so that the Midianite oppressors who had taken over the land of Israel would not see him and steal his wheat.
 But God always sees us and loves us, whatever our situation.
-He wants to come into our lives to save us from all oppression, be it internal or external.
+He wants to come into our lives to save us from all that oppresses us, both internal or external.

 The Angel of the Lord came to Gideon to assign him a heavenly mission.
-In response to the cries of Israel, God had sent a prophet to tell the people that, just as He did in Egypt, He will deliver them from the Midianites and give them freedom and a joyful life.
-But He also wanted them to turn back to Him and to obey Him.
+In response to the cries of Israel, God showed up to tell the people that, just as He did in Egypt, He would deliver them from the Midianites and give them a free and joyful life.
+But He wanted them to turn back to and faithfully honor Him, their Deliverer.

 Probably the last thing in the world that Gideon felt like at that moment was a “mighty man of valor”.
-But God sees the potential in us, even when we or others do not.
+But God sees the potential in us, even when we do not.

-Gideon had reservations about this assignment.
-We all have concerns when God puts us in a challenging position that only He can overcome.
-We do not like situations beyond our control, ones where we must rely on Him rather than on our own skills and devices to succeed.
+Gideon had strong reservations about this heavenly assignment.
+We all have concerns when God puts us into a challenging position that only He can bring us through with success.
+We do not like situations beyond our control, ones where we must totally rely on Him rather than on our own skills and devices to succeed.

 To this point, Gideon’s only survival skill against the Midianites had been hiding from them.
-The concept of him leading Israel as a judge to drive Midian out from the land must have been the furthest thing from his mind.
+The concept of him leading Israel as a judge to drive Midian out of the land must have seemed impossible.

-God does not answer Gideon’s question.
-Instead, He will lead Gideon to the right answer, that true power and deliverance comes as we honor and obey the Lord in faith.
+God does not directly answer Gideon’s question.
+Instead, He will lead Gideon to be the miracle in the true power and deliverance that comes from honoring and obeying the Lord in faith.

 God has the power to overcome any enemy, and He will never let us down if we follow His lead.
-The challenge for us is to have a seed of faith, one that He will water and will grow in our hearts into a true belief in Him.
-As we come to believe that God is leading the way in our lives, great things lie ahead for us as we follow Him.
+The challenge for us is to have a seed of faith, one that He will water and will grow in our hearts into a true belief in Him and His faithfulness.
+As we come to believe that God is truly leading the way in our lives, great things lie ahead for us as we follow Him.

-Like Israel under the leadership of Gideon, God wants each of us to experience freedom and a joyful life.
-As we turn to God in faith, we begin to learn just how deep is the love and goodness that He is extending magnificent grace and mercy to us for us to share with those around us.
+Like Israel under the leadership of Gideon, God wants each one of us to experience freedom and a joyful life in Him.
+As we turn to God in faith, we begin to experience just how deep His love and goodness is, and How He is extending magnificent grace and mercy to us for us to share with those around us.
 May we seek Him and the path He has prepared for us today, and to go, for He has sent us.

-God will deliver us from whatever oppression we face.
-Whether it be from those around us or from something we face within ourselves, let us lay it all before the Lord.
-He can and will handle anything that we give to Him, and will make a way for us to experience true freedom.
+Father God, we ask You to deliver us from whatever oppression we are facing, be it from something around us or from within ourselves.
+We lay it all before You, Lord.
+We believe You can handle anything we give to You and will make a way for us to experience true freedom.
 Help us to follow where You are sending us to be a blessing to others.
 We ask this in Jesus’ name, Amen.